Selvam-T/POS/Project/Documentation/product_management.md

 - In ADD:
   - All fields are enabled.
   - Required fields: Product Code, Product Name, Selling Price.
-  - Unit is a dropdown with: PIECES, GRAMS.
+  - Unit is a dropdown with: pcs, kg.

 ### Mode locking
 - Once a mode is selected, the mode buttons are disabled (locked) so the user completes or cancels.